-The quality of the air we breathe in Bromley and beyond should be of great concern to everyone.
-We may not always see air pollution but it is present everywhere, every day and can have a considerable effect on our health, our planet and all creatures that inhabit our world.
+The quality of the air we breathe should be of great concern to everyone.
+We may not always see air pollution but it is present everywhere, every day, and can have a considerable effect on our health and that of our planet.

 Useful links and further reading